github-pfeifer-syscon-de/varsel/README.md

 Ctrl-Shift-D go to declation

-Other implemenations for the language server protocol exist but i only tested ccls
-(ccls was not consistenly able to complete indexing when the parallel mode was used so the contained settings use single thread mode).
+The implemenations behave diffrently ccls night not give useful answers before indexing is completed.
-Idexing will take some time this is indicated by the progress at the bottom of the window
+This will take some time and is indicated by the progress at the bottom of the window
 (using language server function befor this has completed will probably not work).